ZayoutaBilal/FaceRecognition/README.md

 - These programs were created by Zayouta Bilal.

 ## License:
-- These programs are licensed under the  License.
+- These programs are licensed under the  unlicense.
 See the LICENSE file for details.